 The global and independent platform for the SAP community.

-Automation is one of the central IT topics, also in the SAP world.
-Companies can only overcome challenges in a time of digital transformation with consistent end-to-end automation of the entire process landscape.
+Automation is one of the key topics in IT right now, especially in the world of SAP.
+In this era of digital transformation, companies can only overcome challenges with consistent end-to-end automation of the entire process landscape.

 Peter Körner, Red Hat